-The Parties agree that this representation and warranty shall survive and not merge on completion of this transaction, but apply only to the state of the property existing at completion of this transaction.”
+The Parties agree that this representation and warranty shall survive and not merge on completion of this transaction,.”

 The Seller picks up the major risk.
 The Buyer pays the first $500.00.
 That gets rid of all the small issues.
 Insurance will pay for major items.
 The Seller should maintain his own homeowner’s policy to cover this.
-The Seler still maintains an insurable interest in the property until this is satisfied.
+If the deal has closed, his policy will have to be extended.
+The Seller still maintains an insurable interest in the property until this is satisfied.
 There is a specified “end date” where the Seller is off the hook if the Buyer doesn’t do anything.

 There are a couple of issues with the swimming pool clause.
-First this is a pool which adds value to the property, somewhere in the range of $20,000.00 to $30,000.00.
+First, this is a pool which adds value to the property, somewhere in the range of at least $20,000.00 to $30,000.00.
 It can’t be a “free pool”.

 If the Seller is getting extra money, we are going to have to have the Seller accept some responsibility.
 The first $500.00 is the Buyer’s responsibility.
 That’s likely ordinary maintenance.
 We are talking about nickels and dimes.
 If it’s below that number, then the Seller doesn’t worry.

-If there’s damage from an ice storm in the winter, then that’s covered by insurance.
+If there’s damage from an ice storm in the winter, then that’s covered by most insurance policies.
 So, the Seller doesn’t pay.

 This entire arrangement is better than having the Seller’s lawyer holdback $2,000.00, hear that everything is OK; then, release the money to the Seller.
 Naturally, the Seller’s lawyer sends a $300.00 bill, as does the Buyer’s lawyer.
 Keep the lawyers out of this; it’s far too expensive.